Juanmcuello/garufa/README.md

 ```

 This will start Garufa, logging to stdout in verbose mode.
 If you want Garufa
-to run in background (daemonized) just add `-d` flag.
+to run in background (daemonized) add `-d` flag.

 Now say you want to send events to your browser.
 Just create an .html file
 which requires the *pusher.js* library and binds to some events, then point
-your browser to that file (for testing purpouse, you can just simply open it
+your browser to that file (for testing purpose, you can simply open it with
-with your browser).
+your browser).

 Maybe you would like to open your JavaScript console to see JavaScript debug
 messages.